-Fritz serves as a quantitative researcher on MSCI’s global real estate research team, and focuses on performance measurement, portfolio management and risk-related research for asset owners and investment managers.
+Fritz is a quantitative researcher on MSCI’s real-assets team.
+He focuses on performance measurement, portfolio management and risk-related research. for asset owners and investment managers.
 Prior to joining MSCI, he was a quantitative researcher at MUFG.
 At Nowcasting Economics, Fritz worked on macroeconomic forecasting models.
 He holds a master’s degree in economics from the University of Stellenbosch and a master’s in development economics from the Georg-August Universität Göttingen, where his thesis was on nowcasting.

 Research and Insights

 Assessing the Health of US Real Estate’s Loan Collateral5 mins read Blog | Nov 8, 2023 |

 How impactful will the coming wave of U.S. property-loan refinancing be?
 Two significant shifts have characterized the real-estate debt market over the past 18 months: a drop in property values and a corresponding change in the availability of debt financing.

 Style Factors for Private Real Estate–Beyond Property Type and LocationResearch Report | Oct 24, 2023 |

 For many real-estate investors, property-type and geography segmentations are the primary lens through which they measure and manage their portfolios.
 But could real-estate style factors play a role in helping investors manage their portfolios more systematically?

 European Listed Real Estate Fell Below March 2020 Lows2 mins read Quick Take | Oct 12, 2022 |

 European listed real estate has fallen in 2022, weighed down by myriad challenges.
 Core, residential and office indexes have sunk beneath their lows during the early COVID-19 market turmoil.